Chauhan-Priyansh/Chauhan-Priyansh/README.md

 🔹 *Open-source contributions and cutting-edge innovations*

 ## ⚡ **Fun Fact**
-I love **coding late at night**, with **Spotify playlists on loop, coffee brewing, and the thrill of solving problems! ☕🎧**
+🔹I love **coding late at night**, with **Spotify playlists on loop, coffee brewing, and the thrill of solving problems! ☕🎧**
-I enjoy **exploring futuristic tech, strategic decision-making, and pushing creative boundaries.**
+🔹I enjoy **exploring futuristic tech, strategic decision-making, and pushing creative boundaries.**

 ## 📫 **Connect With Me**
 📧 Email: priyansh132chauhan@gmail.com